Pasithea

-In Greek mythology, Pasithea (Πασιθέα), Pasithee or Pasitheia, was one of the Graces and the wife of Hypnos.
-In the Dionysiaca, the epic poem of Nonnus (fifth century CE), she is one of the three attendant Graces of Aphrodite.
+In Greek mythology, Pasithea, Pasithee or Pasitheia (Πασιθέα) was one of the Charites and the wife of Hypnos.
+In the Dionysiaca, the epic poem of Nonnus (fifth century CE), she is one of the three attendants of Aphrodite.

 Name

 The meaning of the name is obscure and no recent proposals have been made.
 Benjamin Hederich (1770) states that 'Ihr Namen soll so viel heißen, als die zu allen laufende' ('her name supposedly means "the one who runs to all"'), which he takes to refer to the universal nature and general pleasantness of sleep.
 Josef Korn, writing under the pseudonym Friedrich Nork, (1843) took it to mean 'die von Allen veherte Göttin' ('the Goddess revered by all'), assuming that it originally referred to Aphrodite.

-Parentage
+Family

 Although Pasithea is named in the Iliad of Homer, and offered in marriage to Hypnos by Hera, no explicit parentage for her is given.
 In his Posthomerica, the fourth Century CE Greek poet Quintus Smyrnaeus refers to Hypnos and Hera as being related via marriage, thus possibly making Hera Pasithea's mother.
 In the Dionysiaca, her father is named as Dionysus, and separately, her mother as Hera.
 Nonnus does not explain how these two, who are opponents throughout the epic, came to be her parents.
 Later in book 48, Nonnus makes Dionysos and one Coronis the parents of 'the three Graces', which probably includes Pasithea.